T1taniumF0rge-Industries-Inc/Software/Programs.md

 1 -> [Extreme Explorer:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/360Safety/Extreme%20Explorer/v13.5/360ChromeEESetup_v13.5.exe) 360EE v13.5.2044.
 This browser may or may not have telemetry, if you want 0 telemetry, use 360Chrome or 360AFChrome that is **NOT** from the safety suite.

-2 -> [Security Assistant:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/360Safety/Security%20Assistant/v13/360SecurityAssistSetup_v13.exe) Security assistant.
-Ask [GamerSoft](https://github.com/GamerSoft24) of what it is.
+2 -> [Security Assistant:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/360Safety/Security%20Assistant/v13/360SecurityAssistSetup_v13.exe) 360 Security Assistant.
+Pretty much it ngl.

 [**7-Zip:**](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/7-Zip)

 1 -> [7-Zip v22.01:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/7-Zip/v22.01) Version 22.01 of the 7-Zip file manager.
 Can unzip .zip, .rar and .7z formats.
 Use the 32-bit exe if your system is not x64 compatible.

 2 -> [7-Zip v23.01:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/7-Zip/v23.01) Version 23.01 of the 7-Zip file manager.
 Can unzip .zip, .rar and .7z formats.
 Use the 32-bit exe if your system is not x64 compatible.
-Latest version of 7-Zip for this repository
+Latest version of 7-Zip for this repository.

 3 -> [7-Zip v24.01beta:](https://github.com/GamerSoft24/Software/tree/Main/InstallerSoft/Windows/7-Zip/v24.01beta) Version 24.01 of the 7-Zip file manager.
 Can unzip .zip, .rar and .7z formats.
 Use the 32-bit exe if your system is not x64 compatible.
-Beta release might have compatibility and stability issues
+Beta release might have compatibility and stability issues.

 4 -> [7-Zip v4.57old:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/7-Zip/v4.57old/7z4.57.exe) Version 4.57 of the 7-Zip file manager.
 32-bit only.
 Works great for Windows 98.